 Fourth year (abroad)

-In the fourth year you can develop subjects taken in previous years to greater depth.
+In the final year you can develop subjects taken in previous years to greater depth.
 You also undertake a research project through which you develop advanced laboratory and scholarship skills.
 In addition, all students undertake an industry-linked design project which enables them to put into practice all of the skills they have gained.

 Year in Industry